Skip to main content

 Researcher at i3S – Institute for Research and Innovation in Health

-With a post-doctorate in Cancer Biology from the University Medical Center Utrecht in the Netherlands, Sandra Tavares' research aims to simulate small tumors in the laboratory to help treat triple-negative breast cancer.
-This represents around 15% of the incidence of invasive breast cancers and, due to its level of aggressiveness and rapid metastasization, there are few targeted therapeutic options.
+Sandra Tavares, who holds a postdoctoral degree in Cancer Biology from the University Medical Center Utrecht in the Netherlands, aims to use her research to simulate small tumors in the laboratory to help treat triple-negative breast cancer.
+This type of cancer accounts for around 15% of invasive breast cancers and, due to its aggressiveness and rapid metastasis, there are few targeted treatment options available.

-Researcher at the ICVS - Institute for Research in Life and Health Sciences (ICVS) of the University of Minho
+Researcher at ICVS – Institute for Research in Life and Health Sciences (ICVS) at the University of Minho

-Understanding and preventing addictive behaviors necessarily involves studying the brain and gaining a deeper understanding of the nucleus accumbens - one of the areas responsible for the sensation of pleasure that is generated after an external stimulus.
-Carina Soares-Cunha, a post-doctoral researcher in Neuroscience at the Zuckerman Institute, Columbia University, USA, aims to identify the groups of specific neurons that are activated when exposed to natural rewards or drugs of abuse and that can be found in this region of the brain.
-On the one hand, he wants to know the objective location of these neurons and, on the other, to distinguish those that respond to natural rewards from those that react to chemical stimuli.
+Understanding and preventing addictive behaviors necessarily involves studying the brain and gaining a deeper understanding of the nucleus accumbens—one of the areas responsible for the feeling of pleasure that is generated after an external stimulus.
+Carina Soares-Cunha, Postdoctoral Fellow in Neuroscience at the Zuckerman Institute, Columbia University, United States, aims to identify the specific groups of neurons that are activated when exposed to natural rewards or drugs of abuse and that can be found in this region of the brain.
+On the one hand, she seeks to determine the objective location of these neurons and, on the other, to distinguish those that respond to natural rewards from those that react to chemical stimuli.

 SARA CARVALHAL